 Ezekiel 18:20: “The soul who sins shall die.
 The son shall not suffer for the iniquity of the father, nor the father suffer for the iniquity of the son.”

 First, the sins of the fathers are punished in the children through becoming the children’s own sin.
 That is really crucial.
-So here is the key text: Exodus 20:5.
-“I the Lord your God am a jealous God, visiting the iniquity of the fathers on the children to the third and the fourth generation of those who hate me.”
+So here is the key text: Exodus 20:5: “I the Lord your God am a jealous God, visiting the iniquity of the fathers on the children to the third and the fourth generation of those who hate me.”
 In other words, the hatred of God is the embodiment of what the father’s problem was.
+Those who experience the penalty of the father’s sins are those who hate God, according to that verse.

 Who’s to Blame?